bootstrap-vue-next/bootstrap-vue-next/docs/components/FormGroup.md

 valid) `state` on the `input` alone will **not** trigger the invalid (or valid) feedback to show (due to limitations with the new Bootstrap v4 validation CSS).
 To get around this, **you must also** set the invalid/valid `state` on `<b-form-group>`.
-Native browser validation will **not** trigger the invalid feedback to show when using one of the above mentioned form controls.
+Native browser validation will **not** trigger the invalid feedback to show when using one of the above-mentioned form controls.

 ## Floating labels